 The unemployment rate for immigrants was lower but remained 2.6% higher than for people born in Canada.
 Key to supporting economic growth is immigration, yet many recent immigrants face unemployment when they enter the Canadian labour market.

-The local news Local employers and industry noted that these tight labour market conditions are also present in our communities.
+Local employers and industry noted that these tight labour market conditions are also present in our communities.
 Accounts of challenges filling vacant positions and concerns about keeping employees have persisted for employers in our region.

 The latest numbers also show: